Batford Springs LOCAL Nature Reserve

 Batford Springs Volunteers

 Batford Springs Volunteers is a group of individuals of all backgrounds and ages who come together twice a month to provide support to Harpenden Town Council in the development and maintenance of the Batford Springs Local Nature Reserve.
 It is a very friendly group and welcome all support and help; no previous experience required!
-If you would like to find out more about volunteering at Batford Springs please contact the Group by email: bsvenquiries@gmail.com or read more on their Facebook page: Batford Springs Volunteers - BSV
+Read the Batford Springs Volunteers' Newsletter "In the Flow" to find out about their work.
+If you would like to find out more about joining the group as a volunteer please email: bsvenquiries@gmail.com or read more on their Facebook page: Batford Springs Volunteers - BSV

 Batford Springs Nature Reserve Primary Featured Image Batford Springs Nature Reserve Secondary Featured Image